SuperDARN/pydarn/docs/dev/PR.md

 - [ ] Description of the changes you made
 - [ ] Scope on what people should focus on
 - [ ] How to install the code if there is any changes
-- [ ] How to test the code and expected output
+- [ ] Code fragments showing how to test the code and expected output/plots
 - [ ] Extra details

 ### Extra Tidbits